I Know Why the Caged Bird Sings: Critical reception and sales

 Angelou during her recitation of her poem, "On the Pulse of Morning", during President Bill Clinton's 1993 inauguration.

 I Know Why the Caged Bird Sings is the most highly acclaimed of Angelou's autobiographies.
-The other volumes in her series of seven autobiographies are judged and compared to Caged Bird.
 It became a bestseller immediately after it was published.
 Angelou's friend and mentor, James Baldwin, maintained that her book "liberates the reader into life" and called it "a Biblical study of life in the midst of death".
 According to Angelou's biographers, "Readers, especially women, and in particular Black women, took the book to heart".
 By the mid-1980s, Caged Bird had gone through 20 hardback printings and 32 paperback printings.
 The week after Angelou recited her poem "On the Pulse of Morning" at President Bill Clinton's 1993 inauguration, sales of the paperback version of Caged Bird, which had sold steadily since its publication, and her other works rose by 300–600 percent.
 The 16-page publication of "On the Pulse of Morning" became a bestseller, and the recording of the poem was awarded a Grammy Award.
 The Bantam Books edition of Caged Bird was a bestseller for 36 weeks; 400,000 copies of her books were reprinted to meet demand.
 Random House, which published Angelou's hardcover books and the poem later that year, reported that they sold more of her books in January 1993 than they did in all of 1992, marking a 1,200 percent increase.

 By the end of 1969, critics had placed Angelou in the tradition of other Black autobiographers.
 Poet James Bertolino asserts that Caged Bird "is one of the essential books produced by our culture".
 He insists that "[w]e should all read it, especially our children".
 It was nominated for a National Book Award in 1970, has never been out of print, and has been published in many languages.
 It has been a Book of the Month Club selection and an Ebony Book Club selection.
 In 2011, Time Magazine placed the book in its list of 100 best and most influential books written in English since 1923.
 Caged Bird catapulted Angelou to international fame and critical acclaim and was a significant development in Black women's literature because it "heralded the success of other now prominent writers".